TalariaSoftware/ncmanager-help/committees/create-agenda.md

 An agenda
 lets everyone know
-what is going
-to be discussed
+the topics
-in the meeting.
+of the meeting.
 This helps people decide
 whether or not
 they should attend